 GT Academy Graduate Jann Mardenborough Wins GP3 Race at German Grand Prix

-Mardenborough was a student preparing for college when he won the 2011 Nissan PlayStation GT Academy competition.
-Since then he has been a model student of Nissan’s driver development program and become an incredible professional racing driver.
-Just over a month ago his performance at the Le Mans 24 Hours caused a great deal of excitement and in Hockenheim he took everything he has learned and turned it into victory in GP3, the series for aspiring Formula One drivers.
+Mardenborough was a student on a gap year when he won the 2011 Nissan PlayStation GT Academy competition.
+Since then he has been a model student of Nissan’s driver development programme and become an incredible professional racing driver.
+Just over a month ago his performance at the Le Mans 24 Hours caused a great deal of excitement and in Hockenheim he took everything he has learnt and turned it into victory in GP3, the series for aspiring Formula One drivers.

 Eighth place in race one means pole position for race two.
 Jann is known for having a very cool head when under pressure and during race two it showed.
 He controlled the race from the front like the true professional he is.

 “I got a good start and was able to control the pace,” he explained.
 “I could push when I wanted to push and ease off when I wanted to.
 It feels so good to win.
 The only time I ever drink Champagne is when I win a race – not a podium finish, only a win - and I haven’t tasted it since February so it tasted good today!
 I call it Winner’s Juice!”

 To complete the perfect day, Jann also took the fastest lap of the race.

 GT Academy 2014 getting serious around the globeGT Academy is now in its sixth year and continues to unearth incredible raw talent.
 This year’s national finals have now taken place around the world as GT Academy expands to ever more countries.
 The famous ‘Race Camp’ has already taken place at Silverstone for the German version of the Academy.
 Meanwhile, the European Race Camp runs from 29 July to 6 August and will feature 42 competitors of Europe’s most talented Gran Turismo 6 gamers from 12 countries.